SERVIR-Amazonia/caribbean-trainings/intro-to-gis/spatial-analysis.md

 ### Exercise 3.1.
 Delineate historical flood risk extent.
 We will visualize flood risk zones by establishing a buffer around the major waterways in Puerto Rico based on historical flood extents.

-1. Open the “pr-elev-analysis” project.
+1. Open the `pr-elev-analysis` project.
 2. Ensure that the following layers are loaded into the project:
     1. For analysis: `pr-rivers-corrected-reproj`
     2. For visualization: `PRI_adm0`, `pr-elev-clipped`, `pr-hillshade`.